Medicare in Home Care

-What is the difference between Medicare and Private Duty Home Care and/or Will Medicare pay for my Home Health Aide?
+Medicare Coverage – Will Medicare pay for my Home Health Care?

 Typically Medicare coverage is limited.
 It is usually part-time, intermittent and always short-term.
 In order to receive Medicare Home Health Care benefits, you need to meet all of the following conditions for them to cover your home health care services:

 - Your doctor must certify that you need one or more of the following part-time services: skilled nursing care, physical therapy, speech language pathology services, and/or occupational therapy.

 - Your doctor must also certify that you are homebound.
 A doctor will consider you homebound if your condition keeps you from leaving home without the help of another person.
 However, if you need the help of a supportive device, such as special transportation, a wheelchair, or a walker, Medicare will generally considers that person homebound as well.